- 1 China 30, 200 Uses, Benefits – Cinchona Officinalis – Homeopathic Materia Medica

 Therapeutic Value: Abdominal disorders, Diarrhea, Alcoholism, Headache, Constipation, Amblyopia, Anemia, Catarrhal affections, Jaundice, Deafness, Dropsy, Dyspepsia, Gall stone colic, Hemorrhage, Hectic fever, Impotence, Intermittent fever, sleep disorder, Liver and spleen affections, Onanism, Pain, Post Covid Syndrome, Respiratory troubles, Rheumatism, Suppuration, Vertigo.

 Note: China is a deep acting medicine and must be used only after consulting a competent doctor and self-medication should be avoided.

-I had accomplished D. H. M. S in 2008, I have been into practice (in Rawalpindi & Islamabad) for more or less 12 years.
+I had accomplished D. H. M. S in 2008, I have been into practice (in Rawalpindi & Islamabad) for more or less 14 years.
 During my practice, I have been treating acute as well as chronic disorders.
 I had also completed MHS (Masters of Human Sexuality) in 2014 from SAIHS.
-Dengue fever, Developmental Delay, Urethral Stricture, Sexual dysfunctions and disorders in males as well as females attract my attention, therefore, I love to solve these cases.
+Covid-19, Dengue fever, Genetic Disorders, Auto-immune Diseases, Sexual dysfunctions and disorders in males as well as females attract my attention, therefore, I love to solve these cases.